rorycl/pgtools/go-concurrent-query/README.md

 ```

 It is possible to configure more than one set of tests to run
 concurrently, each with their own label.
+See `config.yaml` for an
+example.